bnati5/Mid-term-project/README.md

 # Mid-term-project
-#### Authers: Nathanael Alemayehu and Ahmad Sayeb
+#### Authors: Nathanael Alemayehu and Ahmad Sayeb
 Lighthouse Labs mid-term project.

 **Hello and Welcome!!!**

-The aim of this project is to predict delays on flights from first 7 days of 2020 (1st of January - 7th of January).
+The aim of this project is to predict delays on flights from the first 7 days of 2020 (1st of January - 7th of January).

 ## [Final Delay Predictions for first 7 days of 2020](final_predictions.csv)